 Well known for their astute catchphrase, ‘There is no planet B’ and all the pioneering work they have accomplished in helping to clean up the oceans.

-The Eco Alf Foundation has collected and recycled more than 6,000 tonnes of marine waste (including fishing nets and plastic water bottles) since it started, involving more than 3,000 fishermen in 40 ports around the world.
+The Eco Alf Foundation has collected and recycled more than 6,000 tonnes of marine waste (including fishing nets and plastic water bottles) since it started.

 4. Rave Review

 These colourful clashing coats from Rave Review will have you grinning to yourself all winter.

 You'll feel safe in the knowledge that you will be seen a mile off and found - were you to get caught in the middle of a winter storm.

 The founders, Livia Schück and Josephine Bergquist work with secondhand blankets, curtains, duvets and deadstock from all over Sweden and hope to one day own their own fully sustainable factory.